Homological mirror symmetry for generalized Greene-Plesser mirrors: Introduction

 \subsection{Toric mirror constructions}

 One of the first constructions of mirror pairs of Calabi--Yau varieties was due to Greene and Plesser \cite{Greene1990}.
-They considered Calabi--Yau hypersurfaces in weighted projective spaces and their quotients.
+They considered Calabi--Yau hypersurfaces in quotients of weighted projective spaces.
 They were interested in the three-dimensional case, but their construction works just as well in any dimension.

 Batyrev generalized this to a construction of mirror pairs of Calabi--Yau hypersurfaces in toric varieties \cite{Batyrev1993}.
 In Batyrev's construction one considers dual reflexive lattice polytopes $\Delta$ and $\check{\Delta}$, corresponding to toric varieties $Y$ and $\check{Y}$.
 Batyrev conjectured that Calabi--Yau hypersurfaces in $Y$ and $\check{Y}$ ought to be mirror.
 His construction reduces to Greene--Plesser's in the case that $\Delta$ and $\check{\Delta}$ are simplices.
 Borisov generalized Batyrev's construction to encompass mirror pairs of Calabi--Yau complete intersections in toric varieties \cite{Borisov1993}.